 - Thickens and heals the disc

-In the spinal decompression procedure, the vertebrae are gently separated from each other, creating a vacuum inside the discs.
-The “vacuum effect” is also known as negative intra-discal pressure.
+The spinal decompression procedure is gentle.
+Your chiropractor uses tools and techniques to gently separate the vertebrae from each other.
+This creates a vacuum inside the discs.
+Some call this “vacuum effect” a negative intra-discal pressure.
 While back pain relief may not be immediate, these microscopic separations happen over time (usually 4 to 6 weeks).
 The end results can be quite dramatic after 10 to 30 sessions.

-Spinal Decompression Therapy was developed by Allan E. Dyer, PhD, M.D. and is promoted as the only non-surgical treatment that is most effective for severe cases of disc herniation, degeneration, arthritis, stenosis and pressure on the nerve.
-With full compliance on the part of the patient, this process has an 86% success rate.
-Spinal Decompression is FDA cleared.
+Spinal Decompression Therapy was developed by Allan E. Dyer, Ph.D., M.D.
+It’s widely recognized as the only effective and non-surgical treatment for back and neck pain.
+This includes severe cases of disc herniation, degeneration, arthritis, stenosis, and pressure on the nerve.
+When patients follow directions and fulfill treatment, spinal decompression has an 86% success rate.
+Spinal Decompression has FDA clearance.

 How Does Spinal Decompression Work?

-Each treatment lasts about 30 to 45 minutes and consists of 20 to 28 treatments over 5 to 7 weeks.
-Treatment sessions may also include electric stimulation, ultrasound, thermotherapy (heat) and cryotherapy (cold) before, during or after each session.
+Firstly, each treatment lasts about 30 to 45 minutes and consists of 20 to 28 treatments over 5 to 7 weeks.
+Treatment sessions may also include electric stimulation, ultrasound, thermotherapy (heat), and cryotherapy (cold) before, during, or after each session.
 Proper patient screening is imperative and objectives for treatment must be clear between patient and doctor for treatment to be successful.